XinyuKang22/kata-separation-of-concerns/sections/010_getting_started.md

 Look in that Tiltfile and find the four major pieces:

-* A NodeJS service that will orchestrate scanning, storage of content and persistence of meta-data.
+* A NodeJS service that will orchestrate scanning, storage of content and persistence of metadata.
 * ClamAV that can scan content for viruses.
-* MongoDB for persisting the meta-data of scanned content.
+* MongoDB for persisting the metadata of scanned content.
 * An AWS S3 analog / stand-in that can store content.

 ## Start Tilt